zaeema-n/grapql_nexoan/README.md

 }
 ```

-Try Try running the following query in graphiql to test the Entities query with relationships
+Try running the following query in graphiql to test the Entities query with relationships

 ```bash
 query {